zou-group/sleepfm-clinical/README.md

 # 👩‍💻 Usage

-*This is a research code.
-Here, we provide our pretraining pipeline with a publicly available dataset, as we cannot release our internal pretraining dataset at the moment.*

 This codebase will serve as a framework that you can adapt to your dataset for pretraining and testing.
 Below, we outline the steps to pretrain and adapt the model on a publicly available dataset called [MESA](https://sleepdata.org/datasets/mesa).
 Please keep in mind that this dataset is small and will most likely not yield optimal results.

 **Note**: Please make sure to download the dataset with in your local path, with dataset name, `mesa`.
 Later on, we will need this path.